amazon-archives/aws-app-mesh-inject/INSTALL.md

 $ export ENABLE_STATSD=true
 ```

-(Optional) To deploy [statsd_exporter](https://github.com/prometheus/statsd_exporter) as a sidecar, which can recieve statsd metrics and republish them in Prometheus format.
+(Optional) To deploy [statsd_exporter](https://github.com/prometheus/statsd_exporter) as a sidecar, which can receive statsd metrics and republish them in Prometheus format.
 It listens for metrics on 127.0.0.1:8125, and exposes a prometheus endpoint at 127.0.0.1:9201.
 This is useful as statsd provides metrics around request latency (p50, p99 etc), whereas the standard Envoy prometheus endpoint does not.
 ```
 $ export INJECT_STATSD_EXPORTER_SIDECAR=true
 ```